ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-bar-series/index.md

 title: "Bar and Column Series"
 ---

+Bar series are commonly used to show values for a discrete set of objects, such as item categories, specific items, or time periods such as years or quarters.

 Because bar series are just transposed column series and have the same configuration, this section covers both series at once.

-Bar series are a good choice to show values for a discrete set of objects, such as item categories, specific items, or time periods such as years or quarters.

 ## Column Series

 ### Regular Columns

 To create a column chart, we need to use series type `'column'`.
-We also have to provide the `xKey` and at least one `yKey`.
+We also have to provide the `xKey` and `yKey` properties.

 A minimal `'column'` series config would therefore look like this: